Printable Bible Games for

 Gathering Manna Bible Board Game

 Children start at the first day of the week and take turns throwing a die and moving the correct amount of spaces.
-If they land on a word, they find the word on one of the manna pi eces in the middle of the board.
+If they land on a word, they find the word on one of the manna pieces in the middle of the board.
 If they land on a space that says, "Eat One" or "Eat Two", they must put one or two pieces of manna back in the middle of the board.
 If they don't have any pieces, they don't have to do anything.

-This game can be played two ways: One, the child who spells out the whole Bible verse first with their manna wins.
-Two, the child who collects the most manna after going around the board once or twice wins.
-This Printable Bible Game is available to members only.
+1. The child who spells out the whole Bible verse first with their manna wins.
+2. The child who collects the most manna after going around the board once or twice wins.

 ©2012, Digital by Design, Inc. - See Copyright Information